cryptoodles/cryptoodles/README.md

 ## What's Next
 - Developers can interact with these smart contracts to claim Toodle Loot Bags and TODL coins to build applications for Toodles.
-- We are launching the ToodleVM, an L2 zkEVM Rollup, to bridge into.
-Early testers will be eligible to claim an airdrop as a reward for testing.
-More information coming soon!

 ## Official Links
 | Link  | Description |